Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Minimum Global (Global Minimum)**: The lowest point of the cost function, representing the smallest possible error.
 - **Minimum Local (Local Minimum)**: A low point in the cost function, which is not necessarily the absolute minimum, where the model may become stuck.
 - **MNIST**: is a dataset of images of handwritten digits, commonly used to train and test machine learning models.
 - **Multicollinearity**: A phenomenon where two or more features are strongly correlated, negatively affecting the model.
+- **Multi-Head Attention Layer**: A mechanism that allows the model to **attend to different parts of the input sequence and learn relationships between them**.
+It uses multiple "heads" to **focus on different aspects of the data**, improving the model's ability to capture complex patterns.
 - **Multinomial Logistic Regression**: A statistical model that generalizes binary logistic regression for multi-class classification.
 - **Multi-Class Classification**: A problem in which a data point must be assigned to one of **K** available classes.
 - **Neural Network**: A computational model inspired by the human brain, composed of interconnected artificial neurons.